linode/docs/docs/guides/development/python/python-string-format-method/index.md

 'The date today is March 01, 2022'
 {{</ output >}}

-The replacement field includes a Python expression *and* a date format specifier.
+The replacement field includes a Python expression and a date format specifier.
 To achieve the same result using the `str.format()` method, you need the following code:

     import datetime
     'The date today is {:%B %d, %Y}'.format(datetime.datetime.now())

 The f-string version of the code is more succinct and readable than the `str.format()` version.
-Similar to `str.format()` you should refer to Python's [Format Specification Mini-Language documentation](https://docs.python.org/3/library/string.html#formatspec) to learn all the ways that you can format strings using f-strings.
+Similar to `str.format()`, you should refer to Python's [Format Specification Mini-Language documentation](https://docs.python.org/3/library/string.html#formatspec) to learn all the ways that you can format strings using f-strings.

 ## Python Template Strings

 The Python 3 [Template Class](https://docs.python.org/3/library/string.html#template-strings) is part of the String Module.
 Compared to the other methods described in this guide, template strings provide simpler string substitution.
 However, it does not support string formatting, like f-strings, `str.format()`, and the string modulo operator.
 While this makes template strings less powerful, they are considered more secure.
-For this reason, template strings are a good choice if you are working with user generated strings.
+For this reason, template strings are a good choice if you are working with user-generated strings.

 String substitutions are indicated using a `$` interpolation character.
 The `$` should be followed by the name of a dictionary key that has been passed as an argument of the Template class's `substitute()` method.
 The `substitute()` method requires a dictionary-like object with keys as its argument.
 The `Template()` class accepts the template string as its argument.
 For example: